 1-‘Mayrit’, the Arab origin:

-Madrid was born within an Arab fortress, that was built by Emir Muhammad I of Córdoba (852-886) next to the river Manzanares.
+Madrid is a European city that was born within an Arab fortress, that was built by Emir Muhammad I of Córdoba (852-886) next to the river Manzanares.
 The community was originally named ‘Mayrit’, alluding to its numerous streams and groundwater.
 It is no coincidence that the motto of the city was later “I was on built water, my walls are made of fire”.
 Almost a century later, the city was reconquered by the Christians.
 However, all the different existing cultures living in the area managed to coexist nicely for a period of time (very like our Madrid of today!).
 Only a few small traces of the fortress’ great wall are still preserved.

 2-A new capital: